 Mr. McNamee is a lecturer in accounting and information assurance at the Robert H. Smith School of Business at the University of Maryland.
 Before starting his teaching career at Stetson University, he was Deputy Chief Auditor at the Public Company Accounting Oversight Board and had been a partner at PricewaterhouseCoopers (PwC).
-Most recently Mr. McNamee worked in PwC’s national auditing services group.
-Before joining the national office, Mr. McNamee was an audit partner in PwC’s Washington office.
-He worked on audits of financial institutions and led the firm’s public-sector practice, serving as the engagement partner on the audits of several federal departments and agencies.
+Mr. McNamee led the firm’s public-sector practice, serving as the engagement partner on the audits of several federal departments and agencies.

 As a PwC partner, Mr. McNamee served the profession as chairman of the task forces on liaising with the Federal Accounting Standards Advisory Board and on social insurance, which were both overseen by the American Institute of Certified Public Accountants (AICPA).
 Mr. McNamee also served as a member of the Comptroller General’s Advisory Council on Government Auditing Standards.